One on one treatment – we don’t leave you on machines

 Liza specialises in lower limb injuries that commonly occur in recreational athletes and in particular long distance runners.
 Liza also has extensive experience in the treatment of conditions and injuries obtained in contact and collision sports (such as Rugby Union, Rugby League and Soccer).
 Liza became an APA Sports Physiotherapist after completing her Masters and then went on to successfully complete the arduous specialisation exams with the Australian College of Physiotherapists, which earnt her Fellowship.
 Liza has been a facilitator, which is like a tutor, for the Australian College of Physiotherapists working with cohorts of APA Sports Physiotherapists from Queensland and from Canberra whilst they undertook their specialisation training programme to become Specialist Sports Physiotherapists.
 She is now assisting in the development of new Facilitators and consulting to the Australian College of Physiotherapists Board of Censors.

-You might need to see our Specialist Sports Physio, Liza, if you have had a condition for a long time, if you have seen other Physios or other Practitioners and not had success, or if you have multiple conditions that seem related for example foot pain and knee pain.
+You might need to see our Specialist Sports Physio, Liza, if you have had a condition for a long time, if you have seen other Physios or other Practitioners and not had success, or if you have multiple conditions that seem related for example foot pain, pulled hamstring, neck pain and knee pain.

 What To Do Immediately After A Sports Injury